lfkdude80/arch-kde-dotfiles/README.md

 sudo pacman -Syyu --noconfirm
 ```

-### 🕋️ Nerd Fonts (Powerlevel10k + Terminal Icons)
+### Nerd Fonts (Powerlevel10k + Terminal Icons)

 Manually download the following fonts from:
 👉 [https://www.nerdfonts.com/font-downloads](https://www.nerdfonts.com/font-downloads)

 Recommended Fonts:
-- • FiraCode
+- FiraCode
-- • JetBrainsMono
+- JetBrainsMono
-- • SauceCodePro
+- SauceCodePro
-- • Hack
+- Hack
-- • MesloLGL
+- MesloLGL
-- • Monofur
+- Monofur
-- • SpaceMono
+- SpaceMono

 Once downloaded:
-- • Find the .ttf files and move them into the right folder, probably ~/.local/share/fonts .
+- Find the .ttf files and move them into the right folder, probably ~/.local/share/fonts .
-- • Additionally, you can move them with the commands below.
+- Additionally, you can move them with the commands below.
 Double check the path for the .ttf files first.
 ```bash
 mkdir -p ~/.local/share/fonts
 mv ~/Downloads/*.ttf ~/.local/share/fonts/
 fc-cache -fv
 ```

-### 🛠️ Make the Script Executable
+### Make the Script Executable

 ```bash
 cd ~/dotfiles
 chmod +x post-install.sh
 ```
+### Disclaimer: Swap File Setup
+This script automatically creates a 2GB swap file to give your system a little extra snappiness — perfect for when memory gets tight or you're running heavier apps on older hardware.

+Swap is enabled immediately and added to /etc/fstab so it stays active after reboot.

 ---

-## 🧪 2.
-Run the Post-Install Script
+## 2. Run the Post-Install Script

 This script installs all my core terminal tools, Zsh config, AUR apps, and more.

-### ▶️ Run it:
+### Run it:

 ```bash
 ./post-install.sh